About this day

 An experienced Head of English and a freelance writer, Neil Bowen is the author of a range of books, articles and English resources and a member of Ofqual’s experts panel for English.
 He is the author of The Art of Writing English Essays for GCSE, co-author of The Art of Writing English Essays for A-level and Beyond and of The Art of Poetry, volumes 1-5.
 Neil also created and runs the Peripeteia project bridging the gap between A-level and degree level English courses.

-Reworking tragedy: old forms for new contexts Michael Meeuwis, University of Warwick
+Reworking tragedy: old forms for new contexts Simon Avery, University of Westminster

 Concepts of tragedy have been continually reworked across the centuries in order to deal with new pressing issues and concerns.
-Drawing on set texts, this session will explore the ways in which the novelists Thomas Hardy and F.Scott Fitzgerald reworked inherited conventions of tragedy.
+Drawing on set texts, this session will explore inherited conventions of tragedy in the novels of Thomas Hardy and F.Scott Fitzgerald.